alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 ## ePDQ setup

-To set up ePDQ to work with GOV.UK Pay, you must sign into the ePDQ admin site and:
+To set up ePDQ to work with GOV.UK Pay, you must sign in to the ePDQ admin site and:

 1. Add payment methods to your account.
 1. Set up account security parameters.